 Best credit builder credit card with 0% purchase deal

-The Capital One Classic credit card comes with a representative APR of 34.94% as well as an initial 3 month interest-free period for new purchases.
-Those who demonstrate good card management may also be offered an optional credit limit increase.
+The Capital One Classic credit card comes with a representative APR of 34.94%.
+Those who demonstrate good card management may be offered an optional credit limit increase.

 Best credit builder credit card with interest rate reduction